mmistakes/minimal-mistakes/docs/_docs/10-layouts.md

         nav: "docs"
 ```

-If you have multiple sidebar navs defined and want to include more than one on a page, the sidebar nav can also be a list.
+*New in v4.26.0*: If you have multiple sidebar navs defined and want to include more than one on a page, the sidebar nav can also be a list.

 ```yaml
 sidebar: